tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

   ![Images/garch01.png](Images/garch01.png)

-* The first highlighted box captures the period after the September 11th attacks and the decline of the dotcom bubble, while the second highlights the recession that began in 2008, including the collapse of Lehmann Brothers.
+* The first highlighted box captures the period after the September 11th attacks and the decline of the dot com bubble, while the second highlights the recession that began in 2008, including the collapse of Lehmann Brothers.

 * Scenarios such as political upheavals, natural disasters, and disruptions to oil supplies can also cause volatility to cluster.